DamenStar/WebCrawler/Readme.md

 ﻿# WebCrawler

-I built the WebCrawler application using .NET Core 3.1 using C#.
-It uses all built in framework features suxch as tasks, configuration with json files, and HttpClient.
+I built the WebCrawler application using .NET Core 3.1 with C#.
+It uses built in framework features suxch as tasks, configuration with json files, and HttpClient.

 It is a .NET Core console applicatioin.
 I used the HtmlAgilityPack component which is an HTML parser written in C# to read/write DOM as well as plain XPATH or XSLT.
+This component comes from nuget which is the package manager for .NET and .NET Core.

 The application also can run in Docker.
 The Dockerfile is included.